donlothario/stash_mcp_server/README.md

 - `height_cm_value2: int` - Second value for height range
 - `weight_value2: int` - Second value for weight range

-### Resources for Actress Information
+### Resources for performers information

-The server provides dedicated resources to access actress information in multiple formats:
+The server provides dedicated resources to access performers information in multiple formats:

 #### Resource URIs

-- **`stash://actresses/all`** - Lists all favorite actresses with basic information
+- **`stash://performer/all`** - Lists all favorite performers with basic information
   - Returns: Name, country, ethnicity, height, weight, and associated tags
-  - Use case: Get a quick overview of all favorite actresses
+  - Use case: Get a quick overview of all favorite performers

-- **`stash://actress/{name}`** - Detailed information for a specific actress
+- **`stash://performer/{name}`** - Detailed information for a specific performer
-  - Parameters: `{name}` - Exact actress name
+  - Parameters: `{name}` - Exact performer name
   - Returns: Complete profile including demographics, physical characteristics, bio, and tags
-  - Use case: Get comprehensive information about a specific actress
+  - Use case: Get comprehensive information about a specific performer

-- **`stash://actress/country/{country}`** - Filter actresses by country
+- **`stash://performer/country/{country}`** - Filter performers by country
   - Parameters: `{country}` - Country name or code (e.g., "USA", "ES")
-  - Returns: List of actresses from the specified country with ethnicity
+  - Returns: List of performers from the specified country with ethnicity
-  - Use case: Discover actresses from a specific country
+  - Use case: Discover performers from a specific country

-- **`stash://actress/ethnicity/{ethnicity}`** - Filter actresses by ethnicity
+- **`stash://performer/ethnicity/{ethnicity}`** - Filter performers by ethnicity
   - Parameters: `{ethnicity}` - Ethnicity name (e.g., "Caucasian", "Asian")
-  - Returns: List of actresses with the specified ethnicity and their countries
+  - Returns: List of performers with the specified ethnicity and their countries
-  - Use case: Find actresses matching specific ethnic characteristics
+  - Use case: Find performers matching specific ethnic characteristics

-- **`stash://actress/stats`** - Statistical summary of the actress database
+- **`stash://performer/stats`** - Statistical summary of the performer database
   - Returns:
-    - Total number of favorite actresses
+    - Total number of favorite performers
     - Geographic distribution (countries and counts)
     - Ethnic distribution
     - Physical statistics (average height and weight ranges)
-  - Use case: Analyze the composition and diversity of your actress collection
+  - Use case: Analyze the composition and diversity of your performer collection

 ## Configuration